-When the system is operating with the STN_TRAN_FULL_LOGGING configuration option set to True, the system administrator should monitor the available log space.
-If the log space defined by STN_TRAN_LOG_DIRECTORIES becomes full, users will be unable to commit transactions to the repository until space is made available.
+When the system is operating with the STN\TRAN\FULL\LOGGING configuration option set to True, the system administrator should monitor the available log space.
+If the log space defined by STN\TRAN\LOG\DIRECTORIES becomes full, users will be unable to commit transactions to the repository until space is made available.

 For transaction logs in file system directories, "full" means that there is no free space in the file systems containing those directories.
+For transaction logs in raw partitions, "full" means that all partitions listed already contain a GemStone transaction log or other repository file; after archiving an existing log, you must invoke removedbf before that partition can be reused.